-We are very grateful for the involvement and support of a host of individual volunteers, together with number of local organisations who make this event successful; including the Forestry Commission, the Speech House Hotel, St John Ambulance, and the Forest of Dean Motor Club.
+We are very grateful for the involvement and support of a host of individual volunteers, together with number of local organisations who make this event successful; including the Forestry Commission, the Speech House Hotel and the Forest of Dean Motor Club.

 Sunday, 19th March 2017

 Entrants must be 17 years or older on the day of the race.
 Registration costs are as follows:

 Advance and on-line entries must be received by midnight on Sunday 5th March 2017 at the latest.
 Manual entries will incur an additional £3.00 processing fee.
 There will be strictly no entries permitted on the day of the race.